 - EDUCATION: Students who don't read proficiently by third grade are four times more likely to leave without a diploma than proficient readers.
 Support United Way's work to promote the importance of early grade reading: http://bit.ly/xrMw0t

-- INCOME: Children are the poorest age group with 15.5 million children living in poverty.
+- FINANCIAL STABILITY: Children are the poorest age group with 15.5 million children living in poverty.
 Support programs that help poor children and families: http://bit.ly/LcCk31

 - HEALTH: Seriously ill children without insurance who end up in the hospital are 60% more likely to die than the sick children in the same facility who have insurance.
 Help United Way increase children's health coverage: http://bit.ly/yWNHsu